Gh0stlyKn1ght/cybersecurity-canvases/README.md

 # cybersecurity-canvases
-This repo holds some of the notes that I wokred on for personal study.
+### This repo holds some of the notes that I worked on for personal study.